programmer1024r/hacks-writeups/overthewire-narina.md

 - to set environment variables in linux, `EGG="test"`, `export` keywoard would make the variable scope inside all derive process.
 - we can only pass a function that returns integer and doesn't get parameters and is built in the stdio.h library.<br>
   tested system and printf functions but the function throws segmentation fault.
+- segmentation fault -> you access  memory that "does not belong to you".
 -
 ### Attemps
 - add a `export EGG="system(\"bin/sh\")"`, didn't work.
 The idea is to pass that will run the command `cat /etc/narnia_pass/narnia2`